 In 1973, Larry Penberthy was determined to test his newest innovation—the MSR Mountain Tent.
 But Larry lacked a wind tunnel.
-So he bolted a platform to the back of a pickup truck, obtained a Wide Load permit and drove the tent 60 mph down the highway to prove it could withstand the rigors of the alpine.
+So the Seattle engineer bolted a platform to the back of a pickup truck, obtained a Wide Load permit and drove the tent 60 mph down the highway to prove it could withstand the rigors of the alpine.

-Fast forward to 2006.
-MSR engineers pay a visit to their local fire station with tent in tow.
+Jump to 2006.
+A team of MSR engineers walk into their local fire station with tent in tow.
 The request?
-Blast the prototype with 150 psi of water pressure—the same pressure used to fight house fires—to prove it could endure the extreme conditions of mountaineering expeditions.
+To blast the prototype with 150 psi of water pressure—the same pressure used to fight house fires—to prove it could endure the extreme conditions of mountaineering expeditions.

 The results of all this unconventional testing?
 Tents that the MSR team could stand behind with full confidence for their fellow adventurers.

 Today, we use a few more sophisticated machines, but that dedication to testing is embedded in our DNA.

 Because MSR is a company of engineers, we like to test products and witness the results ourselves.
 We don’t rely on our suppliers to tell us if something is good enough for our standards.
 Our on-site R&D lab has all manner of testing machines and apparatuses, and our staff scientists help us devise our own tests to measure the integrity of our products.

 For tents, we begin the testing process by asking “What is the tent’s purpose?”
 Are we designing it for ultralight backpacking or expedition mountaineering?
 The answer tells us the environmental challenges the tent will have to endure—snow, sand, extreme cold, wind, all of the above?